optman/rndz/README.md

 The idea is simple, a rendezvous server to observe peers address and forward connection request.
 When seen both peers sent each other packet, the NAT device or firewall rule then allow the traffic through.

-Under the hook, We create two socket bind to the SAME port number, one communicate the rendezvous server, the other communicate the remote peer.
-For tcp, the OS should allow listen socket and client socket with same port number coexist.
-For udp, the OS should correctly dispatch traffic to connected and unconnected udp with same port number respectfully.

 ### tcp listen/connect

 client1